Crown-Commercial-Service/ccsweb-control-image/README.md

-# ccsweb-control-image
+# ccsweb-control-image - Control AMI build

-Website Phase 3
+Packer-managed AWS AMI build of the control (administrative) server for the CCS website.